 The world takes notice of their fall, and scoffs loudly.
 But the world knows nothing of the real reason.
-The heathen succeeded in making the old Christian Father, Origen, offer incense to an idol, by threatening him with a punishment worse than death.
+The heathen succeeded in making Origen, the old Christian Father, offer incense to an idol, by threatening him with a punishment worse than death.
 They then triumphed greatly at the sight of his cowardice and apostasy.
-But the heathen did not know the fact, which Origen himself tells us, that on that very morning he had left his bed-chamber hastily, and without finishing his usual prayers.
+But the heathen did not know the fact, which Origen himself tells us, that on that very morning he had left his bedchamber hastily, and without finishing his usual prayers.

-Reader, if you are a Christian indeed, I trust you will never be a backslider.
-But if you do not wish to he a backsliding Christian, remember the question I ask you, -DO YOU PRAY?
+If any reader of this paper is a Christian indeed I trust he will never be a backslider.
+But if you do not wish to be a backsliding Christian, remember the hint I give you,-Mind your prayers.

 VII.
-I ask, lastly, whether you pray, because prayer is one of the best receipts for happiness and contentment.
+In the seventh place, prayer is one of the best receipts for happiness and contentment.

 We live in a world where sorrow abounds.
 This has always been its state since sin came in.
 There cannot be sin without sorrow.
-And till sin is driven out from the world, it is vain for any one to suppose he can escape sorrow.
+And till sin is driven out from the world it is vain for any one to suppose he can escape sorrow.

-Some without doubt have a larger cup of sorrow to drink than others.
-But few are to be found who live long without sorrows or care of some sort or another.
-Our bodies, our property, our families, our children, our relatives, our servants, our friends, our neighbours, our worldly callings,-each and all of these are fountains of care.
+Some, without doubt, have a larger cup of sorrow to drink than others.
+But few are to be found who live long without sorrows or cares of one sort or another.
+Our bodies, our property, our families, our children, our relations, our servants, our friends, our neighbours, our worldly callings,-each and all of these are fountains of care.
 Sicknesses, deaths, losses, disappointments, partings, separations, ingratitude, slander,-all these are common things.
 We cannot get through life without them.
 Some day or other they find us out.
 The greater are our affections, the deeper are our afflictions; and the more we love, the more we have to weep.